Services

 Who is eligible for the Industrial Research Assistance Program (IRAP) — Financial Assistance program?

-To be eligible for the Industrial Research Assistance Program (IRAP) — Financial Assistance program, you must: Incorporated, for-profit Canadian SME 500 or fewer full-time equivalent employees Technology-driven development and commercialization in Canada
+To be eligible for the Industrial Research Assistance Program (IRAP) — Financial Assistance program, you must: Be a small or medium-sized enterprise in Canada, incorporated and profit-oriented Have 500 or less full-time equivalent employees Have the objective to grow and generate profits through development and commercialization of innovative, technology-driven new or improved products, services, or processes in Canada.

 What expenses are eligible under Industrial Research Assistance Program (IRAP) — Financial Assistance?